Zinc Benefits Immunity, Plus Other Reasons to Take a Zinc Supplement

 - Although zinc occurs naturally in food, it plays hard-to-get.
 It’s bound by phytates, blocked by folic acid and competes for absorption with copper.

-Do you need a zinc supplement?
+In need of zinc supplementation?
 First, some facts.
 Zinc is a powerhouse, critical to some of your body’s most important processes.
 It’s involved in protein and DNA synthesis, cell division and the function of more than 200 enzymes.
-It’s also essential for your immune system.
+Zinc benefits also include helping keep your immune system strong.

 Keep reading to learn the ins and outs of this important mineral, how to get zinc from food and what you should look for in a zinc supplement.

 Zinc intake is essential for any gender and brings along many health benefits.
 Here are a few of the most important roles zinc plays in your body:

 - Helps keep your immune system strong: Zinc is a “gatekeeper” of your immune function.
 It’s a key player in the signaling between your body’s immune tolerance and defense systems, which means it flags when it’s time to bring in the tanks or call off the guards.
 Zinc has antioxidant properties, and it’s essential in the development of T-cells, your body’s guards against antigens.
-The full details of the zinc-immunity connection aren’t yet fully understood, but studies clearly link zinc supplements with relief of some immune dysfunctions.
+The full details of the zinc-immunity connection aren’t yet fully understood, but studies clearly link zinc supplements with immune functions.

 - Supports healing: Zinc supports the function of mucous membranes and skin tissue cells.
 It’s involved in every step in wound healing, from repairing cell membranes to managing oxidative stress, tissue generation and scar formation.

-- Some forms of zinc may reduce the length of a cold: One study suggests that when rhinovirus, the virus behind the common cold, encounters zinc gluconate in the nasal passages, the mineral beats down the virus and keeps it from multiplying.
+- Some forms of zinc may reduce the length of a cold: If you’re ready to get rid of those annoying cold symptoms, then a zinc supplement could be your answer.
+One study suggests that when rhinovirus, the virus behind the common cold, encounters zinc gluconate in the nasal passages, the mineral beats down the virus and keeps it from multiplying.
 In another study, people who took zinc gluconate lozenges got over their cold one day faster on average than people who took zinc acetate lozenges.

 How much zinc do I need?